ddmitov/perl-executing-browser/README.md

 * GCC compiler
 * Qt 5.1 - 5.5 (including ``QtWebKit`` libraries and headers)
   ``QtWebKit`` is deprecated and replaced by the Blink-based ``QtWebEngine`` in all later versions of Qt.
-  Compiling ``QtWebKit`` for a recent Qt version is possible, but not trivial or tested with PEB.

   The implementation of the local pseudodomain and all requests to local content depend on the ``QNetworkAccessManager`` class, which is incompatible with ``QtWebEngine``.

   If you want to render the HTML user interface of your Perl desktop application using the Blink web engine, you may use [Electron](http://electron.atom.io/) or [NW.js](http://nwjs.io/) combined with [camel-harness](https://github.com/ddmitov/camel-harness).

 Compiled and tested successfully using:
 * [Qt Creator 2.8.1 and Qt 5.1.1](http://download.qt.io/archive/qt/5.1/5.1.1/) on 32-bit Debian Linux,